OpenTwinCities/opentwincities.github.com/events/_posts/2015-08-21-September-1-open-work-meetup.md

   on how to help St. Paul residents get to know their candidates.
 At this meetup, we're going to focus on two projects that will help St. Paulites connect with people running for office: <strong>Crowd Sourcing Candidate Information</strong>
-  and settign up the <strong>Your Next Representative</strong> project.
+  and checkoug out the <strong>Your Next Representative</strong> project.

 ---